KIDS Centers of America

-KIDS Centers of America (often abbreviated KIDS) was a chain of behaviour-modification and residential treatment programs for adolescents and young adults, founded by anthropologist Dr. Virgil Miller Newton.
-The organisation operated several regional programmes across the United States and Canada, including: KIDS of Bergen County (New Jersey), KIDS of North Jersey, KIDS of El Paso (Texas), KIDS of Southern California (California), KIDS of Greater Salt Lake (Utah) and KIDS of the Canadian West (Canada).
+KIDS Centers of America (often abbreviated KIDS) was a chain of behavior-modification and residential treatment programs for adolescents and young adults, founded by anthropologist Dr. Virgil Miller Newton.
+The organization operated several regional programmes across the United States and Canada, including: KIDS of Bergen County (New Jersey), KIDS of North Jersey, KIDS of El Paso (Texas), KIDS of Southern California (California), KIDS of Greater Salt Lake (Utah) and KIDS of the Canadian West (Canada).

 History

-Dr. Newton had previously served as the National Clinical Director of Straight, Inc. and left that organisation in 1982 amid allegations of abuse and insurance fraud.

-He then founded KIDS as a “spin-off” network of treatment centres he intended to expand nationally.
+Dr. Newton had previously served as the National Clinical Director of Straight, Inc. and left that organization in 1982 amid allegations of abuse and insurance fraud.
+He then founded KIDS as a "spin-off" network of treatment centers he intended to expand nationally.

-The chain began operations in 1984 and by the late 1980s had multiple regional programme was aimed at adolescents (typically ages 12-24) with issues such as substance abuse, behavioural problems, school failure or family conflict.

 Program structure and methods

-The KIDS programmes adopted a level-system (often five levels) in which newly-admitted clients (often called “newcomers”) were subject to highly structured routines, peer-monitoring, long hours of group sessions, isolation from family and friends, and other controversial methods reportedly borrowed from Straight Inc’s model.
+The KIDS programmes adopted a level-system (often five levels) in which newly admitted clients (often called "newcomers") were subject to highly structured routines, peer-monitoring, long hours of group sessions, isolation from family and friends, and other controversial methods reportedly borrowed from Straight Inc's model.

-For example, in the first phase of a programme, residents had no rights, lived in host homes, had severely restricted contact with the outside world, and were responsible for newcomers once they advanced.

-Regional programmes
+Programmes

 KIDS of Bergen County (New Jersey)

-started operating in 1984 and treated people between the ages of 12 years old and 22 years old.
+Started operating in 1984 and treated people between the ages of 12 years old and 22 years old.

 KIDS of Southern California (California)

-Also called KIDS of Yorba Linda; opened March 1988 in Yorba Linda, California, in the same building later used by Straight Inc’s Southern California expansion.
-In May 1988, the programme was notified by the State of California Health & Welfare Agency that it was operating without a licence.
+Also called KIDS of Yorba Linda; opened March 1988 in Yorba Linda, California, in the same building later used by Straight Inc's Southern California expansion.
+In May 1988, the programme was notified by the State of California Health & Welfare Agency that it was operating without a license.
 It closed in 1989.

 KIDS of Greater Salt Lake (Utah)

-Opened January 1988 in Salt Lake City the program operated for two years on January 19 1990 two peer counselors they were arrested a 19 year old patient who failed out to sign out forcing him into car the two counselors were detained at Salt Lake County Jail. they were charged with unlawful detention and assaulted.
-In June 1990 the program lost it's licence revoked and closed.
+Opened January 1988 in Salt Lake City the program operated for two years when on January 19, 1990, two peer counselors they were arrested a 19-year-old patient who failed out to sign out forcing him into car the two counselors were detained at Salt Lake County Jail. they were charged with unlawful detention and assaulted.
+In June 1990 the program had its license revoked and closed.

+KIDS of the Canadian West

+In a Los Angeles Times article, it was reported that Newton authorized the Kids of the Canadian West, an organization based in Calgary.